 Families First and Boston Basics are working together in order to ensure that every parent and caregiver is fully supported to use these principles in everyday life.

-The 16-week Power of Parenting program provides a means of conveying information and strategies to parents in a way that encourages both a depth of understanding as well as skill-building that leads to long-term impact.
+The 16-week Power of Parenting program provides a means of conveying information and strategies to parents in a way that encourages both a depth of understanding and skill-building that leads to long-term impact.

 The Boston Basics Campaign was created by Ron Ferguson, PhD, Director of the Achievement Gap Initiative at Harvard University.
 At Families First’s Breakfast in October 2017, Dr. Ferguson spoke about the value in collaborating to support parents during the early years: